qgis/QGIS-Documentation/docs/user_manual/introduction/browser.rst

-The context menu of each Geopackage lets you remove it from the list (:guilabel:`Remove connection...`), add a new layer or table to the Geopackage (:guilabel:`Create new Layer og Table...`), delete the Geopackage (:guilabel:`Delete <name of geopackage>`) and :guilabel:`Compact Database (VACUUM)`.
+The context menu of each Geopackage lets you remove it from the list (:guilabel:`Remove connection...`), add a new layer or table to the Geopackage (:guilabel:`Create new Layer or Table...`), delete the Geopackage (:guilabel:`Delete <name of geopackage>`) and :guilabel:`Compact Database (VACUUM)`.

-For Geopackage layer/table entries you can
+For layer/table entries you can

 * rename it (:guilabel:`Rename Layer <layer name>...`)
 * export it (:menuselection:`Export Layer --> To file`)